Advanced Counselling and Psychotherapy Studies

 PgCert: One year part-time

-- Gain advanced skills in critical evaluation for complex psychotherapeutic situations
+- Gain advanced skills for complex psychotherapeutic situations

 - Benefit from up-to-date thinking from experts in theory, practice and research